cdhunt/automatedops/content/blog/2018-04-11-software-design-patterns-in-powershell-strategy-pattern.md

 ## Background

-Doug Finke and I have collaborating for the past few years in different capacities.
+Doug Finke and I have been collaborating for the past few years in different capacities.
 We both started working on a Powershell implementation of the Humanizer library for .Net an ultimately merged our ideas into [PowerShellHumanizer](https://github.com/dfinke/powershellhumanizer).
 It didn't stop there.

 We interact regularly, sharing ideas, both good and bad (on both sides), giving and receiving feedback on approaches, code and more.

 Recently we chatted about what it takes to go from PowerShell scripter to PowerShell open source developer.
 More on that in later blog posts.

-As part of that, Doug brought up Design Patterns and started sharing scripts on implementing the in PowerShell using classes.
+As part of that, Doug brought up Design Patterns and started sharing scripts on implementing the patterns in PowerShell using classes.
 I've been exploring how these patterns work in the Powershell world.
 The first one I really got my head around was **Strategy**.

 ## The Strategy Pattern

 The [Strategy](https://en.wikipedia.org/wiki/Strategy_pattern) pattern is a behavioral software design pattern.
 That is, it's a pattern you can use to select an algorithm at runtime based on the context.

 For example, say you are writing a script to process log files and you have a few different log formats.
 The script does the same thing for each format at a high level, but the details of how to make sense of each format is a little different.
-You could write a big If/ElseIf block or a Switch statement, but you can take it just a bit further and employ the Stragegy pattern to make it more flexible and reusable.
+You could write a big If/ElseIf block or a Switch statement, but you can take it just a bit further and employ the Strategy pattern to make it more flexible and reusable.

 ## My Example: The Build Script

 ### Motivation

 I want to run a number of build stages to prepays a PowerShell module for publication.
-To start, I'll have define three possible stages, "Clean", "Copy" and "Test".
+To start, I'll have defined three possible stages, "Clean", "Copy" and "Test".

 ```powershell
 [Job]::New($Path, $Output).